Imamu Estate, Virgo

 “Well, although I can’t confirm or deny your interesting theory on spirits, I can’t say I feel very much like one,” Atienna responded.

 “You just denied my theory, didn’t you?
 Why are you saying you can’t?
-When you speak like that, I get really confused, you know?”
+When you speak like that, I get really confused, yes?”
 The woman’s gaze pierced through her like an arrow.
 It was unnerving.
 Those unsettling eyes paired with that sparkling grin.

 Atienna covered up her smile of discomfort with her hand.
 “Well, when you put it eloquently like that, I guess I have to confirm that I am not a spirit.
 I doubt the others you’ve encountered are either.”
 Atienna then did her best to explain what little she knew of their current situation.
 The connecting thoughts.
 The mirages.
 The feelings.